modernxmpp/modernxmpp/docs/client/protocol.md

 #### Benefits

 - Does not depend on the recipient supporting it (simply falls back to sending a URL)
-- Works with Group Chats
+- Works with group chats
 - Works when the recipient is offline
 - Allows the recipient to receive on multiple devices